Medical cannabis use is on the rise. There’s growing evidence that it may effectively treat various medical conditions, including psoriasis.

 Although more research is needed, some studies indicate that cannabis reduces the severity of inflammation associated with some conditions, including autoimmune disorders like psoriasis.
 Research indicates that cannabis can suppress the immune system.

-Some people use this oil topically to treat psoriasis, claiming that it controls the speed of skin cell production and reduces inflammation.
+Some people use cannabis oil topically to treat psoriasis, claiming that it controls the speed of skin cell production and reduces inflammation.
 More research is needed to support these claims.

 Treatment of stress